python/cpython/Doc/library/tkinter.rst

    interface to the Tk toolkit.
-The Tcl library has a C interface to create and manage one or more instances of a Tcl interpreter, run Tcl commands and scripts in those instances, and add custom commands implemented in either Tcl or C. Each interpreter instance also provides an event queue, used for I/O, timers, and by modules.
+The Tcl library has a C interface to create and manage one or more instances of a Tcl interpreter, run Tcl commands and scripts in those instances, and add custom commands implemented in either Tcl or C. Tcl provides for an event queue, used for I/O, timers, and by modules.

 Tk
    Tk is a module that can be loaded into a Tcl interpreter instance.
 It adds Tcl commands (implemented in C) to create and manipulate GUI widgets.
 Each :class:`Tk` object embeds its own Tcl interpreter instance with Tk loaded into it.
 Tk's widgets are very customizable, though at the cost of a dated appearance.
-   Tk uses the interpreter's event queue to generate and process GUI events.
+   Tk uses Tcl's event queue to generate and process GUI events.
 Note that unlike some GUI libraries, each interpreter uses only a single thread, which has implications for :mod:`tkinter` users (see `Threading model`_).